-Title of risk Description of risk Level of probability Description of mitigating THE OF HISK (High, Medium, Low) action(s) Planning Permission Risk Planning permission for DCC project declined Low Planning permission has already been granted for 2 (Temple Bar Square and Wolfe Tone Square) of the 3 phases of this construction to date.
+Risks and Mitigating Actions Title of risk Description of risk Level of probability (High, Medium, Low) Description of mitigating action(s) Planning Permission Risk Planning permission for DCC project declined Low Planning permission has already been granted for 2 (Temple Bar Square and Wolfe Tone Square) of the 3 phases of this construction to date.
 Application for Liffey Street submitted for planning approval as this links to the other 2 phases is expected to be approved.
 Timing Risk Progress on project stalls and falls outside the programming period Medium Project is progressing well and currently at the detailed design stage.
 Regular updates on progress to be provided to SRA in order to ensure timing risk is kept to a minimum.
 Monitoring committee Risk There are no barriers envisaged to the transfer of the improvement in the policy Instrument to other regions.
-Once developed it is easily transferred. minimal as the policy improvement is easily transferable to and influence from the director of the SRA has been secured to advocate able 4.6: Potential r Table 4.6: Potential risks and mitigating actions less CO2 than by sustainable form of transport times less CO2 than by road/air
+Once developed it is easily transferred.
+There are no barriers so the impact is minimal as the policy improvement is easily transferable to other regions as most Regional Operational Programmes have a public realm improvement priority. and influence from the director of the SRA has been secured to advocate

+Table 4.6: Potential risks and mitigating actions